peake100/rogerRabbit-go/zdocs/source/overview.rst

 Motivations
 -----------

-`streadway/amqp`_, the official rabbitMQ driver for go is an excellent library with a great API, but  limited scope.
-By design, It offers a full implementation of the AMQP spec, but comes with very few quality-of-life featured beyond that.
-From it's
+`streadway/amqp`_, the sanctioned RabbitMQ driver for Go, is an excellent library with a great API but limited scope.
+It offers a full implementation of the AMQP spec, but comes with very few additional quality-of-life features.

-documentation:
+From it's documentation:

 .. code-block:: text